 XVIII.
 Liberty of Conscience

-God alone is Lord of the conscience; and He has left it free from the doctrines and commandments of men (Romans 14:1-6), which are in anything contrary to His Word, or not contained in it.
+We teach that God alone is Lord of the conscience; and He has left it free from the doctrines and commandments of men (Romans 14:1-6), which are in anything contrary to His Word, or not contained in it.
 Civil authorities being ordained of God, subjection in all lawful things commanded by them, ought to be yielded by us in the Lord, not only for wrath, but also for conscience sake (Romans 13:1-5).

 XIX.
 The Resurrection

-The bodies of men after death return to dust, but their spirits return immediately to God (2 Corinthians 5:8)—the righteous to rest with Him; the wicked, to be reserved under darkness to the judgment (Luke 16:19-26; Revelation 20:13-15).
+We teach that the bodies of men after death return to dust, but their spirits return immediately to God (2 Corinthians 5:8)—the righteous to rest with Him; the wicked, to be reserved under darkness to the judgment (Luke 16:19-26; Revelation 20:13-15).
 At the last day, the bodies of all the dead, both just and unjust, will be raised (Revelation 20:11-15).

 XX.
 The Judgment